 Don’t just auto-post content to Facebook and Twitter – customise your posts.
 Use relevant hashtags (on Twitter and Google Plus) to reach a wider audience than the one following you.
 On Facebook, edit the title and description of the link and add your own comment to encourage your friends and followers to share.
 Generating conversation is the best way to widen the reach of the links you post on social networks.

-Create optimised videos with links back to your page.
+Create optimised videos with links back to your page on YouTube.
 These can be shared and embedded in lots of other places.
 However, you also need to think about what you can do to get the videos seen, boost subscribers to your channel and increase visibility of your site.
 A promotional video won’t get shared by lots of people.
 Make videos that suit the audience, not ones that force the audience to listen to your sales message.

 Ensure you build and maintain relationships with key influencers.
 Give them the kind of things they like to share – if they like them, they’re likely to pass them on.
 The more people that share your content and link back to you, the higher your domain authority will go which, in turn, will boost your search engine ranking.
 Tools like Followerwonk and ManageFlitter can help you with this.